godotengine/godot-docs/classes/class_separationrayshape3d.rst

 **Inherits:** :ref:`Shape3D<class_Shape3D>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Separation ray shape for 3D collisions.
+Separation ray shape resource for 3D physics.

 Description
 -----------

-Separation ray shape for 3D collisions, which can be set into a :ref:`PhysicsBody3D<class_PhysicsBody3D>` or :ref:`Area3D<class_Area3D>`.
+3D separation ray shape to be added as a *direct* child of a :ref:`PhysicsBody3D<class_PhysicsBody3D>` or :ref:`Area3D<class_Area3D>` using a :ref:`CollisionShape3D<class_CollisionShape3D>` node.
 A ray is not really a collision body; instead, it tries to separate itself from whatever is touching its far endpoint.
 It's often useful for characters.

+\ **Performance:** Being a primitive collision shape, ``SeparationRayShape3D`` is fast to check collisions against.

 Properties
 ----------